-Are there structural defects, which need to be rectified before the building can get its Occupation Certificate from NBC?
-Is there a contractual legal impasse?
-No prospective retail tenants are fitting out their premises nor have apartment owners moved in.
-There is an eerie silence about the building, and the Duke senses that the only apparent activity is that of dollars burning.
-Spare a thought for those who bought off the plan and are constantly rearranging their lives to cope with the delays.
+Only a small number of owners have been allowed to move into their apartments.
+There has been an eerie silence about the building, and the Duke senses that the only obvious activity is that of dollars burning.
+Spare a thought for those who bought off the plan (as some did 6 years ago) and who are constantly rearranging their lives to cope with the delays.

 Of course this has a more than passing interest to other businesses in the Village who are waiting upon an uptake of passing pedestrian traffic.
-“The Freshwater” has provision for 62 parking spaces for its retail customers.
+“The Freshwater”has provision for 56 parking spaces for its retail customers.
 The previous Growers had 35, so this will be a big boost to the Village when the complex opens.
 One hopes that it is sooner rather than later.